 The principal value of an FCI rating, particularly for the owners and operators of a single facility or a portfolio of facilities, can be identified as:

-FCI Condition Scale
+The FCI Condition Scale

-The relative measure of the condition of the facility (or facilities) is usually organized into a four-tiered condition scale, as follows:
+In accordance with the original formula developed in 1990, the relative measure of the condition of the facility (or facilities) is usually organized into a four-tiered condition scale, as follows:

 Variations on the FCI Methodology